 Santas On The Run - Walk or run through London for charity... dressed as Santa.
 They provide the costume!
 One of the many great things to do at Christmas in London.

-Christmas Tree Lighting Ceremony TBC December 2012 - Each year since 1947 the people of Norway have given a 50-60 year old Christmas tree to the people of London in gratitude for Britain's support for Norway during World War II.
+Christmas Tree Lighting Ceremony Each year since 1947 the people of Norway have given a 50-60 year old Christmas tree to the people of London in gratitude for Britain's support for Norway during World War II.
 The people of Oslo refer to the tree as 'the Queen of the Forest'.
+It is normally erected in December.

-5K Santa Run - Sunday 4th December 2011 (10am) in Greenwich Park, London.
+5K Santa Run - December.
+In Greenwich Park, London.
 1000s of entrants, and a free Santa suit for all runners!

 Serpentine Swimming - join the morning swim in Hyde Park's Serpentine on Christmas Day - or just go along to wonder at the insanity of London at Christmas...